sequelize/sequelize/docs/models-definition.md

   // timestamps are enabled
   paranoid: true,

-  // don't use camelcase for automatically added attributes but underscore style
+  // don't use camelcase for attributes including system added but underscore style
-  // so updatedAt will be updated_at
+  // so updatedAt will be updated_at, userId would be user_id
   underscored: true,

   // disable the modification of table names; By default, sequelize will automatically